GHvW/balance-it/README.md

 # balance-it
 balance your check book that you totally still have and use

+**WIP** - balance-it is a work in progress app.
+Created to play with Elm and mess around with new ideas

 ## Development
 I'm using [elm-live](https://github.com/wking-io/elm-live) for development